slamora/brackets-wiki/Health-Data.md

 * Are people sticking with Brackets?
 * Which extensions are popular with regular Brackets users?
 This is can be helpful for both extension authors and for an idea of where we should expand the Brackets core.
 * Are we paying the right amount of attention to each of the platforms we support?
+* Which languages should we pay the most attention to for translations?

 ## Next Up Data Proposal